lheisey/ppv-addons/README.txt

 == Description ==

 Helpul shortcodes for displaying lists of posts on a page.
 Includes filters to allow output to be customized in your theme's functions.php.
+There is also a custom taxonomy created.

 == Shortcodes Included ==